 Harviestoun Brewery, Alva

 Harviestoun Brewery is located at the foot of the stunning Ochil Hills, in the small town of Alva.
 Also within 20 miles of Gleneagles, a visit to this Scottish brewery is ideal when playing golf in the Perthshire area.
 From the founder, Ken Brooker, brewing in his back garden shed in 1983, Harviestoun has grown to become one of Scotland’s top breweries.
 Extremely innovative, they have also been well respected on the US craft scene since 1999.
 One of Harviestoun’s signature beers is the award winning ‘Champagne of Lagers’, ‘Schiehallion’, which was first created in 1994.
 The name comes from one of the best known Munros (mountain over 3,00 feet in height) in Scotland located in Perth and Kinross.
-One of their other famous beers, is Old Engine Oil Ola Dubh which is aged in whisky barrels.
+One of their other famous beers, is Ola Dubh, 12yr old aged in Highland Park whisky casks.

 Interesting fact: In the early days at the farmhouse brewery a number of mice would steal the barley.
 However one in particular caught their attention.
 Now the brewery’s mascot, Harvie the mouse can be found on the labels adopting a different character for each beer!